mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-types-integer.markdown

 title: sqlalchemy.types Integer Example Code
 category: page
 slug: sqlalchemy-types-integer-examples
-sortorder: 500031115
+sortorder: 500031126
 toc: False
 sidebartitle: sqlalchemy.types Integer
-meta: Python example code for the Integer class from the sqlalchemy.types module of the SQLAlchemy project.
+meta: Example code for understanding how to use the Integer class from the sqlalchemy.types module of the SQLAlchemy project.

 Integer is a class within the sqlalchemy.types module of the SQLAlchemy project.